DATA-606-2023-FALL-MONDAY/Katuri_Lokesh/Doc/proposal.md

 **Target/Label for ML Model:** `area_deprivation_index_percent`

-**Potential Features/Predictors for ML Models:** Other indicators in the three tables
+**Potential Features/Predictors for ML Models:** Other indicators in the after analysis from three tables.